theATM/detr/README.md

 A custom version of DETR with working docker and layer freezing implementation.

+It is a part of the AirDetection study.
+The Main repo can be found [under this link](https://github.com/theATM/AirDetection).

 The main challenges
 to DETR training are the very slow nature of transformer training and the increased memory usage resulting if not controlled in the termination of the training process.